MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaIdentityUserFlowAttribute.md

 ```

 ### -Description
-The description of the user flow attribute that's shown to the user at the time of sign-up.
+The description of the user flow attribute that's shown to the user at the time of sign up.

 ```yaml
 Type: String